 Denmark.
 Each ordinary share confers the right to cast one vote at the general meeting of shareholders, unless the articles of association provide otherwise.
 Each holder of ordinary shares may cast as many votes as it holds shares.
-Shares that are held by us or our direct or indirect subsidiaries do not confer the right to vote.
+Shares that are held by us or our subsidiaries do not confer the right to vote.